shodiqqul/DSA4262-geneteam/README.md

 4. Save all `data.json` files within same directory

+5. Run the following commands in CLI to install the relevant dependencies needed:
+> `pip install category_encoders`

-5. Run the following code in CLI to get the probabilities of an m6a modification at each transcript
+6. Run the following code in CLI to get the probabilities of an m6a modification at each transcript where `file-name` is the name of the data.json file you wish to attain the scores for:
+> `python model.py file-name`

 **Authors**